The causes of calcium buildup in pool interiors are:

 - A Calcium nodule has formed inside the surface

 Stubborn calcium buildup in pool interiors is often a hard white scale on the pool surface.
-Calcium is something that many pool owners deal with regularly because it is very hard, stubborn and difficult to remove.
+Calcium is something that many pool owners deal with regularly because it is very hard, stubborn, and difficult to remove.
 Also, because most pool shops don’t know how to remove it (besides draining the pool) they often suggest acid washing.
 As a result, most pool shops will recommend draining and acid washing your pool to remove the calcium.
 While this sometimes works, the calcium usually returns soon after the pool water is refilled.
-Then, your right back to where you started!
+Then, you are right back to where you started!
 Worst of all, you have now just wasted $1,200 and a lot of water.

-The best way to keep calcium away is to properly maintain the pH and alkalinity of the pool water consistently.
+The best way to keep calcium away is to properly maintain the pH and alkalinity of the pool water.

 Reduce hardness in pool water